SoftwareHeritage/swh-core/docs/db.rst

 The ``swh.core.db.pytest_plugin`` provides a few helper tools to write unit tests for postgresql based datastores.

-By default, when using these fixtures, a posgresql server will be started (by the pytest_postgresql fixture) and a template database will be created using the ``postgresql_proc`` fixture factory provided by ``pytest_postgresql``.
+By default, when using these fixtures, a postgresql server will be started (by the pytest_postgresql fixture) and a template database will be created using the ``postgresql_proc`` fixture factory provided by ``pytest_postgresql``.